fernandoroa/NLPShiny_mod/README.md

 subset (mod. services).
 This way NGOs can attend and prioritize solutions for communities.

+### Python which model is used and how?

+The python model is precomputed, saved in .pkl files, see folder `pkl`, and loaded by python scripts in folder `py`, from a call in the R module `tag`.

+Where is python?

+-   `Dockerfile` file
+-   `requirements.txt` file
+-   `py` folder for scripts developed by me
+-   models are saved in `.pkl` files (`pkl` folder)
+-   The pertinent python notebook developed in group is on the gitlab repository, see above
+-   In the notebook, the accepted model is SVC
+-   See the `tag` module in folder `modules` for the calls `system("python3...`

 ### What is ready ?

 -   The module of the selectors, upper left, called submit